-TORQ Recovery Plus+ is a Hot Cocoa drink that has been designed for regular (twice daily) use during periods of very intense training stress.
-TORQ Recovery Plus+ has not been designed to replace TORQ Recovery; it should be used in conjunction with it, because it’s a totally different kind of product.
-Therefore the ‘Plus+’ part of TORQ Recovery Plus+ means ‘in addition to’ not ‘better than’.
+TORQ Recovery Plus+ is a Hot Cocoa drink containing Beta-Alanine, HMB and Sodium Phosphate, which has been designed for twice-daily use during periods of very intense training stress.
+TORQ Recovery Plus+ has been formulated for use alongside our existing TORQ Recovery product, not instead of it, therefore ‘Plus+’ means ‘in addition to’ not ‘better than’.

-To fully understand how TORQ Recovery Plus+ works in conjunction with TORQ Recovery please visit www.torqfitness.co.uk/torq-recovery-system
+To fully understand how TORQ Recovery Plus+ works in conjunction with TORQ Recovery please visit this page.

 HMB has been removed from TORQ Recovery and put into TORQ Recovery Plus+.
 This nutrient has amazing nitrogen-retention qualities, which makes it both naturally anabolic (body building) and anti-catabolic (prevents muscle breakdown).
 However, to achieve the full benefits of HMB, it should be taken daily and in divided doses during heavy training.
 Even during heavy training periods, it’s rare for an athlete to consume TORQ Recovery every day, plus it’s designed as a single dose supplement immediately post exercise, so we wanted to design a product that they could take every day (twice per day) during this time.
 Beta-Alanine and Sodium Phosphate, which are the other two potent micronutrients that feature in TORQ Recovery Plus+, should also be consumed in divided doses, so these feature with HMB in the product too.